A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: LLM Based Task-oriented Dialogue Systems

 \section{LLM Based Task-oriented Dialogue Systems}

-The TOD system assists users in achieving specific domain-related goals, such as hotel reservations or restaurant queries, through interactive conversations.
-Due to its pronounced utility, this technology has garnered increasing attention from researchers in recent years.
-Generally speaking, TOD can be divided into pipeline-based TOD and end-to-end TOD.
-In this section, we will give a comprehensive introduction to LLM-based TOD.
+The TOD system is designed to assist users in achieving specific goals within a particular domain, such as making hotel reservations or querying restaurant menus, through interactive conversations.
+Due to its practical applications, TOD has garnered significant attention from researchers, leading to the development of various methods.

+TOD systems powered by LLMs excel at accurately recognizing user intent and efficiently managing task-specific details.
+They are particularly effective in multi-turn dialogue, maintaining coherence and ensuring appropriate responses throughout the conversation.
+Furthermore, LLMs' ability to handle cross-domain tasks enables TOD systems to seamlessly switch between different activities, such as booking a flight or providing local recommendations, thereby enhancing the overall user experience.

+TOD systems are generally classified into two main categories: pipeline-based and end-to-end systems.
+Pipeline-based systems break down the dialogue process into multiple stages, including natural language understanding, dialogue state tracking, and response generation.
+In contrast, end-to-end systems aim to map user inputs directly to responses in a unified model.
+A prominent real-world application of TOD is in virtual assistants, such as those used for booking services by platforms like Google Assistant or Amazon Alexa, where LLMs enable more fluid, context-aware interactions.